 - Demonstrated success in working helping to marketing to and engage culturally diverse audiences and partners.

-- Intermediate knowledge of Microsoft Word, Excel and Outlook required.
-Familiarity with Point of Sale system software necessary.
-Familiarity with database software, a plus.
+- Intermediate knowledge of Microsoft Word and Excel required.
+Familiarity with other software, including databases, a plus.

 - Bachelor’s degree (or equivalent years of experience) required.